wbsoft/parce/docs/source/deflanguage.rst

 1. a standard action type.
 A standard action looks like ``String``, etc. and is a singleton object that is either created using the :class:`~parce.action.StandardAction` class or by accessing a nonexistent attribute of an existing standard action.
-This concept is borrowed of the `pygments` module.
+This concept is borrowed from the `pygments` module.
 A standard action defined in the latter way can be seen as a "child" of the action it was created from.